MiguelMMota/web3-ctf/ethernaut/README.md

 our_amount_of_T_a * dex_ratio_of_tb_to_ta
 ```

-Let's represent the state `Si` of the problem with `((dex_token1_balance, dex_token2_balance), (player_token1_balance, player_token2_balance))` and `swap` transactions `Ti` with (tokenToSwapFor, swapAmount), where tokenToSwapFor is T1 or T2 depending on whether player wants to get an amount of token1 or token2, respectively; and swapAmount is given by the formula above.
+Let's represent the state `Si` of the problem with `((dex_token1_balance, dex_token2_balance), (attacker_token1_balance, attacker_token2_balance))` and `swap` transactions `Ti` with `(tokenToSwapFor, swapAmount)`, where tokenToSwapFor is T1 or T2 depending on whether player wants to get an amount of token1 or token2, respectively; and swapAmount is given by the formula above.
 We therefore may establish this sequence of states and swap transactions.

 NB: For simplicity, I'm truncating token amounts